fChristenson/My-life-as-a-programmer/README.md

 > Can you make a video about [apollo-link-rest](https://www.apollographql.com/docs/link/links/rest.html)?

-> Can you make a video about utility class css?

 > Can you make a series on Chrome tools?

 > Can you make a video about loading fonts?